SeanKilleen/seankilleen.github.io/_posts/2023-08-07-my-process-for-submitting-pull-requests.md

 * I create a branch.
 To keep it simple, I typically use the format `[WorkItemNumber]_description-text`, such as `123_add-spellcheck`.
 Different teams have different standards for branch names; I adapt as necessary.
 * I make a single commit -- or sometimes even an empty commit with `git commit -m "my message" --allow-empty`.
 * I create a pull request based on that branch so that it's available for others ASAP.
+* I usually put `WIP` in the pull request title.
+This stands for "work in progress" and helps communicate that it's not ready for review/merge.
 * I ensure the pull request is linked to a work item.
 In GitHub, means writing `Resolves #123` (if this PR will close that issue when it's merged) or `Supports #123` in the body of the pull request.
 In systems like BitBucket, it might mean putting the Jira work item number in the title of the pull request.

 ## Doing Work in the Pull Request